ThePhantomPig791/Titan-Shifter-Revamp-Origin/README.md

 You should be good to go!
 Select the Subject of Ymir origin and select your Titan!

 FAQ:
-I get a message about not being able to change my skin and how I need to wait!
-Help!
-Go into the mod config for fabrictailor on the server and change the delay to -1.
+**I get a message about not being able to change my skin and how I need to wait!
+Help!**/ Go into the mod config for fabrictailor on the server and change the delay to -1.

+**I can't find the colossal titan!
+Help!**/
+In order to select the colossal, you need to get it with the random option.
+When selecting it, there is a 1 in 10 chance for you to get the colossal.
+If you don't mind cheating, you can also use ``/origin set @s origins:titan usernull:colossal``.

 DM me about any bugs or issues, please and thanks!